jupyter-incubator/contentmanagement/README.md

 * IPython kernel extension to make notebooks importable, and notebook cells injectable via `# <api>` and `# <help>` annotations (see included example notebooks)
 * Full-page drag-and-drop upload target
 * Pop-over table of contents navigation for notebooks
+* Plugin system for deploying and downloading notebook bundles (see *Writing Bundlers*)

 Watch the first 15-20 minutes of the [September 1st Jupyter meeting video recording](https://www.youtube.com/watch?v=SJiezXPhVv8) for demonstrations of each content management feature.